Clara Carlisle, AIA

 Through her international travels to Europe, Central America and Africa, Clara brings a broad range of influences to her designs.
 She is a member of the US Green Building Council, served as a speaker at the HeathcareDesign.06 Conference in Chicago where she presented on Neonatal Intensive Care design, and authored a magazine article about environmentally-sensitive living and green architecture.
 Clara has enjoyed working on several types of commercial / healthcare projects, including a surgery replacement center, office remodels, labor and delivery centers, oncology centers, and has consulted on healing art, way-finding, and patient-centered design.

 Clara finds balance during family camping trips and weekly pottery class, and has been dubbed the “Bobby Fischer of Connect 4”.

-Holly T. Stuart, AIA
+Holly T. Fisher, AIA

 Holly has a Bachelor’s Degree in Environmental Design and a Master’s Degree in Architecture from Texas A&M University.
 Concurrent with her MA, she received a Certificate in Historic Preservation.

 Embracing our existing historic materials and conserving our resources draws Holly to include unique and sustainable options in all her designs.
 Whether researching hardware for the restoration of the Harrison County Courthouse or in the details of a neo-classical home, her knowledge of proportion and style guide her designs.
 Holly’s passion is residential architecture, historic preservation and restoration, and design.
 She believes in incorporating historically-accurate details in proportionally-pleasing designs to create welcoming and healing spaces.
 She is licensed in multiple states.